spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/deploy-custom-registries/webhook-disable.md

 2. Create a cluster profile that references the image registries you configured.

 3. Deploy a cluster with the cluster profile.
+Confirm that the cluster is able to download the necessary images.